github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

   let db = obj.DB;

 This brings us to the last predicate.
-This uses ``TypeTracker::end()`` to filter out the paths where the firebase database instance ended up inside a property of another object, so it includes ``db`` but not ``obj``:
+This uses ``TypeTracker::end()`` to filter out the paths where the Firebase database instance ended up inside a property of another object, so it includes ``db`` but not ``obj``:

 .. code-block:: ql